StudioEtrange/go-basher/README.md

 An help script is provided `scripts/bash_binaries.sh` to download a specific bash version and generate a go package `staticbash`

-See full examples in examples/example3
+* For full example using go-basher `Application` helper, embedded scripts AND embedded bash binary see [example3](examples/example3)

-## Working on go-basher sources
+## Working on go-basher code source

 If you wish to work on go-basher itself, you'll first need Go installed on your machine (version 1.9+ is required).

 see https://golang.org/

-### Install development env - With Makefile
+### Install development env

+You need to have gnu make.

-NOTE : When using Makefile, it will take care of GOPATH tree organization by creating correct symbolic link.
+NOTE : When using Makefile, it will take care of `GOPATH` variable and tree folders organization by creating correct symbolic link.
 So you can just clone this project anywhere.
-And not in any particular folder or GOPATH folder.
+And not in any particular folder nor any specific `GOPATH` folder.

 **Init steps**
 * Clone code
 ```
+cd $HOME
 git clone https://github.com/StudioEtrange/go-basher
 ```
 * Workdir